World Snooker Championship 2022

 With live coverage on the BBC the Championship attracts large audiences and a lot of bets too.
 The online betting markets now available for snooker are bigger than ever, particularly live in-play, and this means online bookmakers are running promotions for the event.
 Latest offers are shown below with more information about the tournament further down the page.

 The World Championship is held over 17 days in April and May each year at Sheffield’s famous Crucible Theatre where it has been held since 1977.
-Players must compete in five matches to win the title, with an increasing number of frames each round.
+Players must compete in five matches to win the title (excluding qualifiers), with an increasing number of frames each round.

-The winner can earn £375,000 (or more for hitting high or 147 breaks), and of course achieve a place on the winners board alongside the likes of Ronnie O’Sullivan, Stephen Hendry and Alex Higgins.
+The winner can earn £500,000 (or more for hitting high or 147 breaks) from a total prize fund of nearly £2,395,000, and of course achieve a place on the winners board alongside the likes of Ronnie O’Sullivan, Stephen Hendry and Alex Higgins.

 |Round||Best Of (frames)||Number Players||Prize Money (£)|